Darlton St Giles

 North Aisle

-North aisle north wall, centre window: figure of St Giles with a wounded hind, his symbol.
-In the lower section:
+The centre window of the north wall depicts St Giles with a wounded hind, his symbol.

 TO THE GLORY OF GOD AND IN